lucaong/wheels-class/README.md

 Wheels Class
 ===========

 Simple and powerful classical inheritance for JavaScript.
-Super lightweight, with no dependencies and fully compatible with CommonJS (Node), AMD and standard browser script tag include.
+Super lightweight, with no dependencies and fully compatible with CommonJS / npm, AMD and standard browser script tag include.

 Install